jm96441n/personal-site/content/posts/envoy-per-route-configuration.md

 ```

 So we can see that we've now setup per route overrides for our RBAC configuration!
 We did this by adding a
-`typed_per_filter_config` field to our route configuration for the `/admin` route and specified the envoy rbac filter as
+`typed_per_filter_config` field to our route configuration for the `/admin` route and specified the envoy rbac filter
+type as
-the key and a [RBACPerRoute](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/rbac/v3/rbac.proto#envoy-v3-api-msg-extensions-filters-http-rbac-v3-rbacperroute) type.
+the key and a value of [RBACPerRoute](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/rbac/v3/rbac.proto#envoy-v3-api-msg-extensions-filters-http-rbac-v3-rbacperroute).
-The `typed_per_filter_config` is a simple map with a key of a string (the name of the filter) and the value is the
+The `typed_per_filter_config` is a map with a key of a string (the name of the filter) and the value is the
 actual per route filter to use (you can find the full list [here](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/network/http_connection_manager/v3/http_connection_manager.proto#envoy-v3-api-field-extensions-filters-network-http-connection-manager-v3-httpfilter-name).)
+Of note as well is that you can add a `typed_per_filter_config` on either the virtual host, the route, or the route
+configuration.

 ## Footguns